by Brian Tomasik

 For a belief-based egoist, part of its reward comes from its beliefs about its own expected sum of future rewards.
 For instance, it feels relief when it believes that it's safe from predators, even if no raw physical input stimuli have changed.

 Note that I'm calling this "belief-based" rather than "model-based" rewards because model-based reinforcement learning is subtly different from what I'm describing here.
 In model-based learning, an agent constructs a model of how the world works in order to improve its ability to optimize simple rewards (like eating a dot in Pacman or tasting sugar for animals).
 With belief-based rewards, an agent constructs a detailed model of the world.
 Then it defines possibly a complex reward function based on its belief that the world is a certain way, and it tries to optimize the external world, not just a simple aggregation of sensory inputs.
-This is similar to Bill Hibbard's proposal in "Avoiding Unintended AI Behaviors."
+(I think this is similar to Bill Hibbard's proposal in "Avoiding Unintended AI Behaviors", though I haven't read that paper in detail.)
 Note that there's a continuum between simple and belief-based rewards.
 The neural network that tells an animal that sugar tastes good is a very simple model of the world.
 But the model is not smart enough to, for instance, recognize that (very convincing) artificial sweetener is fake.
 A more complex model of the world incorporates knowledge that both real sugar and artificial sweeteners exist, that the text on the label of the package I'm using says "artificial," that labels are generally accurate, and so on.

 Given beliefs, the organism can now more explicitly optimize the sum total of its expected future rewards in more sophisticated ways than was possible before.
 It's utility function is

 utility = my_happiness := Σt (discount_factort)*(rewardt).